 Great-nieces and nephews include Alex, Deven, Emma, Sam, Quinn,Bridget, Stephanie, Jamie Joy, Emily, Bo, Luke, Duke, Derek, Mackenzie, Madison, Amanda, Buck, Duke, Katie, Raybert, Keola and Rosemary.

 Services for Sister Patricia will be at St. Joseph Residence (4800 37th Ave.
 SW, Seattle) on January 21.
 There will be sharing of memories at 10:15 followed by the Mass of Christian Burial at 11:00 AM at St. Joseph Residence.
 Burial will be on January 21, at 3:00 PM at Calvary Cemetery, Tacoma.

-To send flowers to Sister Patricia (Mary Anthony) Uphus, O.P.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sister Patricia (Mary Anthony) Uphus, O.P., please visit our floral store.